 The newly formed Hastings FA swiftly organised a cup competition for the local teams named the Carlisle Cup.
 This competition was played in a league format, with the South Saxons becoming the first winners, the positions were - South Saxons, Hastings Athletic, Alliance, Highbury House, St Clements, Christ Church.
 The Carlisle Cup would go onto become one of the most popular and prestigious competitions in the area and last until the 1920s.

 22 August 1893 saw the formation of Rock-a-Nore FC.
-The club was founded at a meeting held in the London Trader as an Old Town team, with the majority of members being fishermen and boatmen containing some well known Old Town family names (Adams, Edmunds, White...).
+The club was founded at a meeting held in the London Trader as an Old Town team, with the majority of members being fishermen and boatmen.
 The club would eventually go onto become one of the strongest in the area and were founder members of the Sussex County League in 1920, before changing name to Hastings & St Leonards in 1921, Hastings Town in 1979 and Hastings United in 2002.
-The current day Rock-a-Nore took on the identity of the original club in 1921, following a name change from Old Town United.
+The current day Rock-a-Nore took on the identity of the original club in 1921, following a name change from Old Town Athletic.

 In May 1896, the East Sussex League was founded as the East Sussex Senior League, with Hastings Athletic, now known as Hastings & St Leonards Football Club (often shortend to Hastings FC) accepting the invitation to join.
 Hastings won the league in it's first season and would have played against - Brighton Athletic, Burgess Hill, Eastbourne Swifts, East Grinstead, Hailsham, Lewes and North End Rangers (Brighton).